khalid-hussain/shaheen/chap8.md

 within the past two days they had already received fifteen thousand fresh troops from different cities of Andalus.

-Abul Hassan had already known that Badr Bin Mughira along with his small army of two thousand was blocking a huge flood of Cordova's battalion.
+Abul Hassan had already known that Badr bin Mughira along with his small army of two thousand was blocking a huge flood of Cordova's battalion.
 But despite being aware of this, Abul Hassan's moral did not slump.
 Every soldier was there fighting without caring for victory or defeat.
 They knew very well that